Why Finding Your Life Purpose Doesn’t Work (And What Actually Does)

 And it does not require force.

-Rob Mitchell is the founder of Manifesting Your Future and has spent decades helping people create meaningful change through alignment of beliefs, values, and emotional patterns.
+Rob Mitchell is the founder of Manifesting Your Future and has spent decades helping people create meaningful change through recognition, emotional freedom, and the structures that shape human experience.

 Frequently Asked Questions